XxAcielxX/arch-plasma-install/README.md

-# Arch with KDE Plasma Installation Guide (UEFI & MBR)
+# Arch Linux with KDE Plasma Installation Guide (UEFI & MBR)

 Hello everyone, This is my guide for installing minimal Arch Linux with KDE Plasma Desktop Environment.
 In this guide we will go step by step on how I install my Arch System and set everything up from scratch for a stable & healthy OS.